-There must have been around fifty ministers present all round.
+There must have been around fifty ministers present all told.
 It was not possible to speak to everyone I would like to have.
 It was good to be reminded of Mr Harrison's faithfulness (he was referred to as Mr Harrison throughout).
 We were reminded of his lack of small talk, his preaching, his sense of humour, his pastoral abilities, his very practical bent and his solidity in a crisis.
-Digby Williams and John Edmonds both ministers grew up at different times in the church.
+Digby Williams and John Edmonds, both ministers, grew up at different times in the church.
 John recalled the day when the old Alma Street was being knocked down and they were meeting in the YMCA.
 Great days they sounded.

 I always find a trip to Newport strange.
 I was born there but I do not know my way around well.
 I noticed my Auntie Mavis's grave among the hundreds there in that cemetery.
 I don't know where the graves of other family members are found.